Coupe-Ai/Tick3t-Hub/README.md

-# Tick3t-Hub
+# Tick3t-Hub: Web3 Ticket Services

-Web3 Ticket Services &amp; Digital Asset Merchandising Introduction Of NFTs To Ticketing
+Introduction Of NFTs To Ticketing
 NFTs are set to disrupt the world of ticketing.
 They have the potential to fix a host of enduring problems that have plagued the industry for years.
 This is because ownership of NFTs can be verified using a decentralised, secure, and transparent ledger system, known as the blockchain.